Iterative minimization algorithm on a mixture family: Introduction

-However, only a limited number of studies have discussed the relation between the two topics, em algorithm and Arimoto-Blahut algorithm as follows.
-The papers \cite{Tusnady,Sullivan} pointed out that Arimoto-Blahut algorithm can be considered as an alternating algorithm in a similar way to EM and em algorithms.
-Recently, the paper \cite{Shoji} pointed out that the maximization of the mutual information can be considered the maximization of the projected divergence to an exponential family by changing an element of a mixture family.
+However, only a limited number of studies have discussed the relation between the two topics, the em algorithm and the Arimoto-Blahut algorithm as follows.
+The papers \cite{Tusnady,Sullivan} pointed out that the Arimoto-Blahut algorithm can be considered as an alternating algorithm in a similar way to the EM and the em algorithms.
+Recently, the paper \cite{Shoji} pointed out that the maximization of the mutual information can be considered to be the maximization of the projected divergence to an exponential family by changing an element of a mixture family.
 The paper \cite{reverse} generalized this maximization to the framework with Bregman divergence \cite{Amari-Nagaoka,Amari-Bregman} and applied this setting to various problems in information theory.
-Also, the recent paper \cite{Bregman-em} applied em algorithm to the rate distortion theory, which is a key topic in information theory.
+Also, the recent paper \cite{Bregman-em} applied the em algorithm to the rate-distortion theory, which is a key topic in information theory.

 In this paper, we focus on a generalized problem setting proposed in \cite{RISB}, which is given as an optimization over the set of input quantum states.
 As the difference from the former algorithm, their algorithm \cite{RISB} has an acceleration parameter.
 Changing this parameter, we can enhance the convergence speed under a certain condition.
 To obtain wider applicability, we extend their problem setting to the minimization over a general mixture family.
 Although they discussed the convergence speed only when there is no local minimizer, our analysis covers the convergence speed to a local minimizer even when there exist several local minimizers.
-Further, since our setting covers a general mixture family as the set of input variables, our method can be applied to the minimum divergence between a mixture family and an exponential family, which is the objective problem in em algorithm.
-That is, this paper presents a general algorithm including em algorithm as well as Arimoto-Blahut algorithm.
-This type of relation between em algorithm and Arimoto-Blahut algorithm is different from the relation pointed by the papers \cite{Tusnady,Sullivan}.
+Further, since our setting covers a general mixture family as the set of input variables, our method can be applied to the minimum divergence between a mixture family and an exponential family, which is the objective problem in the em algorithm.
+That is, this paper presents a general algorithm including the em algorithm as well as the Arimoto-Blahut algorithm.
+This type of relation between the em algorithm and the Arimoto-Blahut algorithm is different from the relation pointed by the papers \cite{Tusnady,Sullivan}.